dpieterse/match2SSO/README.md

 #### Output
 - Solar Sytem Object (SSO) catalogue containing the matches between detections and known solar system objects (__sso.fits_).
 SSO catalogue columns and header keywords are listed here: https://www.overleaf.com/read/zrhqwcbkfqns
-- Predictions catalogue containing the solar system objects that were predicted to be in the FOV during the observation (__sso_predict.fits_).
+- Prediction catalogue containing the solar system objects that were predicted to be in the FOV during the observation (__sso_predict.fits_).
 Prediction catalogue columns and header keywords are listed in the overleaf document mentioned above.
+Prediction catalogues are only made if ```--savepredictions True```.
-- MPC report (__sso_report.txt_), to allow easy submission of the known object detections to the Minor Planet Center.
-MPC reports are created, but not submitted automatically.
+- MPC report (__sso_report.txt_), to allow easy submission of all detections of known solar system objects to the Minor Planet Center.
+MPC reports are created if ```--makereports True```, but are **not** submitted automatically to the MPC.

 ## Running match2SSO